weleoka/dipdap/README.md

 Genre is in a list of tuples because lists stay ordered by index...
 Like this we can add to the genre list later.
+The valid genre vs. sub-genre should be in a database relation or at least a file so dynamic addition of genra is possible.

 The function for generating html from genre list is noteworthy and avoids having to sort the list in any way, and also makes adding to it very easy.

+Because the form elements are at base a python dictionary they can appear in any order on a form.
+For the developer to decide which order the elements are output, the element header is "el-[integer]".
+Where 'integer' is then incremented and defines order in an ascending or descending manner.

 ### DipDap versions
 v0.0.1 (current)

-(Note to author: version specified in readme.md, changelog.md, and git.)
+(Note to author: version specified in:
+    main.config,
+    README.md,
+    CHANGELOG.md,
+    repository tag)